droglenc/IFAR/supplements/installations/InstallRStudioWin.md

 ## RStudio Installation

 1. Go to the R Studio download page at [https://www.rstudio.com/products/rstudio/#Desktop](https://www.rstudio.com/products/rstudio/#Desktop).
-Press the ``DOWNLOAD RSTUDIO DESKTOP'' button/graphic (near bottom-left of the image below).
+Press the `DOWNLOAD RSTUDIO DESKTOP` button/graphic (near bottom-left of the image below).

     <div class="ctrstaticimg">
     <img src="figures/RStudio_Install_Home.PNG" width="100%">
     </div>

-1. Select the link from the "Installers for Supported Platforms"" list that corresponds to the operating system appropriate for your computer.
+1. Select the link from the "Installers for Supported Platforms" list that corresponds to the operating system appropriate for your computer.
 In the remainder of these directions I will demonstrate the installation for a WINDOWS operating system.
 Either run the program or note where this executable program is saved on your computer.

     <div class="ctrstaticimg">
     <img src="figures/RStudio_Install_ChooseOS.PNG" width="100%">